kylerbrown/bark/README.md

 [datutils](https://github.com/kylerbrown/datutils), [sox](http://sox.sourceforge.net/sox.html).
   + CSV tools: R, Pandas (Python), Excel, csvkit and Unix tools like sed and awk.
-+ Include non-standard data such as image or video in Bark entries.
++ Include non-standard data such as images or video in Bark entries.

 ## The elements of Bark
 Bark trees are made from the following elements:

-- A **Root** directory grouping a set of entries together, this is a standard filesystem directory containing one file named "meta" which contains top-level metadata, and any number of Entry subdirectories.
+- A **Root** directory grouping a set of Entries together.
+This is a standard filesystem directory containing one file named "meta", which contains top- level metadata, and any number of Entry subdirectories.
-- **Entries** (often trials) are directories containing datasets that share a common time base.
+- **Entries** (often trials) are directories containing Datasets that share a common time base.
 These directories also contain a "meta" file and any number of Datasets.
-- **SampledData** stored as raw binary arrays, metadata is stored in another file with ".meta" appended to the datasets filename.
+- **SampledData** stored as raw binary arrays.
+Metadata is stored in another file with ".meta" appended to the dataset's filename.
-- **EventData** stored in CSV files, again, metadata is stored in a ".meta" file.
+- **EventData** stored in CSV files.
+As above, metadata is stored in a ".meta" file.
 - Every Bark element (Root, Entry, SampledData, EventData) has metadata stored in associated UTF-8-encoded YAML files.

 Roots must only have Entries and Entries must only have Datasets.